 I loved both Chelsea and Chris’s winter jackets (top left).
-Rachel wore the cutest hat to keep warm (top right)!
-Ahh, and I love chunky sweaters for engagements too!
+Rachel wore the cutest hat to keep warm (top right) I love cozy sweaters for engagements too!
 Paige and Brandon (Bottom photos) had a great outfit change for their winter engagement session.

 Out and long gone are the days of matching with your partner.
 But for engagement outfits, it’s best to not stray too far from each others styles.
 You still want your photos and outfits to look cohesive.
 I tell my couples to “coordinate, not match”.

 Renata and Sean (above, left) wore all white and neutrals for their beach session.
 Sameeha and Jeremy (above, right) also coordinated with light colored neutrals.
 (See again how only one of them wore a non-distracting pattern, while the other wore solid colors!
 Magic!)

 And again, these two nailed it.
 Neutrals all the way!
 With a pop of light blue from Chelsea’s jeans (above, left).
 This look was PERFECT for the late fall/dry foliage and winter riverscape vibe we were going for.
 You can check out their full session here!

 To the right, Kristen and Alex went more formal, but were on the same level.
 She wore the pop of color, and he wore the non-distracting pattern.
 (P.s., LOVE her bold earrings).